 Calculating the Value of an Index CFD

-The value of an index CFD is very easy to determine as each CFD contract is worth $1 per point in the index.
-Therefore, the overall dollar value of one (1) CFD contract is the current index value multiplied by $1.
+The value of an index CFD is straightforward: each contract is worth $1 per point of the index.
+Thus, the dollar value of one CFD contract equals the current index value multiplied by $1.

-- -Divide the total market exposure you need by the dollar value of the CFD contract.
+- To determine how many contracts to trade for a specific market exposure, divide the total exposure desired by the dollar value of one CFD contract.

 Margin Requirements